“The Shot Heard Around the World”

-Col. Khallid M. Shabazz, Command Chaplain for U.S. Army Pacific (USARPAC) says a prayer at the Hawaii State opening ceremony for the Hawaii 250th Commemoration at Fort Shafter, Hawaii, on Apr.
+FORT SHAFTER, Hawaii. – U.S. Army Pacific (USARPAC) held a ceremony for the Hawaii 250th Commemoration, on the 250th Anniversary of the first battle of the Revolutionary War at Lexington and Concord; the event was held at the Historic Palm Circle, at Fort Shafter, Hawaii, on Apr.
 19, 2025.

 |Date Taken: